jmccrae/fidel/README.md

 FIDEL
 =====

-FIDEL Is a DEcoder and Language model, primarily meant for the educational purposes it is a small and compact machine translation system.
+FIDEL Is a DEcoder and Language model.
+FIDEL is a small and compact machine translation system, primarily meant for the educational purposes.

 Installation
 ------------